You can use Datastream to monitor data and events that are processed by a stream. This information appears in the following graphs:

 Unsupported events: The number of events that can't be processed from the source to the destination.

 Data freshness: The time gap between data residing in the source and the data being transferred into the destination by the stream.
-This is calculated as the time elapsed since Datastream last checked for new data in the source.
+This is calculated as the time elapsed between the source timestamp and the read timestamp for events currently being processed.
+When there are no new events to read from the source, the freshness is set to 0.

 System latency: How long it takes Datastream to process an event.
 This interval is calculated as the time between when Datastream reads the event and when the event is written to the destination.